Discover the Fragrant Winter Flowers of Paperbush

-Flowering lasts through April, and provides a great source of much-needed nectar for early pollinators in the late winter and early spring months, when little else is available.
+Flowering lasts through April, providing essential nectar for early pollinators when little else is in bloom.

 How to Grow and Care for Paperbush